 The Brice G. Hobrock Distinguished Faculty Award was established by the Friends of K-State Libraries to honor Dean Emeritus Hobrock upon his retirement in 2004.
 Annually, the award recognizes outstanding librarianship and superior accomplishments among the K-State Libraries faculty.

 Nominees are evaluated based on their professional activities during the last two years.
-One recipient is honored with a plaque of recognition and an award of $1,000 at the Friends of The K-State Libraries Spring Meeting each year.
+One recipient is honored with a plaque of recognition and an award of $1,000 sponsored by the Friends of the K-State Libraries.

 The Hobrock Award is available to tenured and pre-tenured faculty holding a minimum 0.5 appointment at K-State Libraries at the rank of assistant professor, associate professor or professor.

 Nominees must have held a minimum 2-year continuous appointment in the Libraries.
 The award evaluates a nominee's professional activities within the last two years.
 Award recipients are not eligible for the award more than once every five years.
 The dean and associate deans are not eligible to receive the award.